 As of the report date, Folgers completed equipment and facility upgrades and consolidated all contemplated operations into Louisiana.
 Under the CEA, Folgers' performance is assessed annually relative to payroll obligations.
-The most recent obligation includes \$36.5 million in payroll for the 12-month period ending December 31, 2019.
-The company generated over \$58.2 million in payroll during this period, exceeding the performance requirement.
-The next obligation includes \$37.2 million in payroll for the 12-month period ending December 31, 2020.
+The most recent obligation includes \$37.2 million in payroll for the 12-month period ending December 31, 2020.
+The company had not submitted required reports needed to evaluate the company's 2020 new payroll performance and is judged to have met \$0.0 million in new payroll.
+Folgers exceeded performance requirements in previous years earning them sufficient payroll credits to meet the 2020 performance requirement.

 As of the report date, Folgers was meeting or exceeding all current performance requirements in the CEA.
+The CEA with Folgers terminated as of December 31, 2020.
+Consequently, this CEA will not appear in future Mega-Project Development and Rapid Response Fund Semi-Annual Performance Reports.